-Cleaning/Inspecting Piston
+Inspecting Piston

-1. Using a non-metallic carbon removal tool, remove any carbon buildup from the top of the piston.
-2. Inspect the piston for cracks in the piston pin, boss, top, and skirt areas.
-3. Inspect the piston for seizure marks or scuffing.
+1. Inspect the piston for cracks in the piston pin, boss, top, and skirt areas.
+2. Inspect the piston for seizure marks or scuffing.
 If piston is scored or galled, replace it with a new one.

-4. Inspect the perimeter of each piston for signs of "blowby" indicated by dark discoloration.
+3. Inspect the perimeter of each piston for signs of "blowby" indicated by dark discoloration.
 "Blowby" is caused by worn piston rings, excessive carbon in ring grooves, or an out-of-round cylinder.